 In the historic port of Berlin lies the cargo ship Heimatland, on which the Hosek Contemporary gallery shows its program.
-The ship was renamed for the installation of Kg Augenstern, so that the name that can be seen at the bow now is NOWHERE LAND instead of HEIMATLAND (Homeland).
-For the installation of the same name in summer 2021, Kg Augenstern removed mud from the bottom of Berlin's waters at various points with the help of tufts of sheep's wool attached to long tentacles.
-These points are listed on a map and can be traced in the installation with a drawing on the ground.
-The artists dried the mud and wool mixture into strange, unpleasant smelling, organic-looking flower shapes, which now populate the ship in the form of colorful mudflowers and tufts floating on tentacles.
+The ship was renamed for the installation of Kg Augenstern, so that the name that can be seen at the bow is now NOWHERE LAND instead of HEIMATLAND (Homeland).
+For this installation, Kg Augenstern collected mud from the bottom of Berlin's waters at various points with the help of tufts of sheep's wool attached to long tentacles.
+These points are listed on a map.
+The artists dried the mud/wool mixture into strange, unpleasant smelling, organic-looking flower shapes, which populate the ship in the form of colorful mudflowers and tufts floating on tentacles.
 Ten old steel buoys have been joined together to form five man-high double objects grouped in a circle and scratched by a rotating tentacle in the center, causing them to move minimally.
 The atmosphere in the cargo space of the ship is reinforced by a sound loop with the underwater noises recorded while collecting the mud.
 The project wa curated by Ennio Pellicanò (N38E13).

 Nowhere Land is a suspended, weightless realm.
 It is a dark and mystical place, made of waves, elastic, scratchy, and subtle.
 It’s a Nowhere land.
 It’s a no-man’s-land, where time floats, jerking, rhythmically and arrhythmically.
 A realm of sound and vision, where humans are not seen, and if they do appear, their bodies, inevitably, tremble and vibrate.